Donate to me if you enjoy the below guide!

 If you’re interested in reading the history of Mastodon/Fediverse, this timeline is a good start.

-Mastodon is the Twitter of the Fediverse.
+Mastodon is one of the Twitter versions of the Fediverse.
 Mastodon operates on decentralized technology.
 This means, for example, you can join any kind of Mastodon server you want and still talk to a global network.
 There’s a ton of open servers to choose from.
 It’s much like email.
 When you sign up for an email address, you get the ability to talk to anybody with an email address.
 The Fediverse operates the same way.
 You can interact with anybody on the Fediverse.

 How the Fediverse broadly works.